HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

 ## Programming fundamental concepts

 - Language
-  - Object
+  - Object:🖐️ used
-  - this
+  - this:🖐️ used
-  - arrow function
+  - arrow function:🖐️ used
-  - async function
+  - async function:🖐️ used
-  - call
+  - call:🖐️ used
-  - bind
+  - bind:🖐️ used
-  - apply
+  - apply:🖐️ used
-  - instanceof
+  - instanceof:🖐️ used
-  - ...spread
+  - ...spread:🖐️ used
-  - ...rest
+  - ...rest:🖐️ used
-  - typeof
+  - typeof:🖐️ used
-  - destructuring
+  - destructuring:🖐️ used
-  - generator
+  - generator:🖐️ used
-  - iterator
+  - iterator:🖐️ used
   - async generator
   - async iterator
-  - chaining
+  - chaining:🖐️ used
   - optional chaining
   - IIFE
-  - global
+  - global:🖐️ used
-  - globalThis
+  - globalThis:🖐️ used
   - window
-  - getters and setters
+  - getters and setters:🖐️ used
-  - __proto__
+  - __proto__:🖐️ used
-  - prototype
+  - prototype:🖐️ used
-  - equality operators
+  - equality operators:🖐️ used
-  - logical operators
+  - logical operators:🖐️ used
-  - bitwise operators
+  - bitwise operators:🖐️ used
-  - ternary operator
+  - ternary operator:🖐️ used
-  - void
+  - void:🖐️ used
   - yield
-  - await
+  - await:🖐️ used
-  - template literal
+  - template literal:🖐️ used
   - strict mode
-  - delete
+  - delete:🖐️ used
-  - in
+  - in:🖐️ used
   - super
-  - Symbol
+  - Symbol: 🎓 known
   - Reflect
 - Statements
-  - if
+  - if:🖐️ used
-  - while
+  - while:🖐️ used
-  - do..while
+  - do..while:🖐️ used
-  - for
+  - for:🖐️ used
-  - for..in
+  - for..in:🖐️ used
-  - for..of
+  - for..of:🖐️ used
-  - for await
+  - for await:🖐️ used
-  - throw
+  - throw:🖐️ used
-  - break
+  - break:🖐️ used
-  - continue
+  - continue:🖐️ used
-  - import
+  - import:🖐️ used
-  - export
+  - export: 👂 heard
   - label
-  - try..catch
+  - try..catch:🖐️ used
-  - switch
+  - switch:🖐️ used
-  - class
+  - class:🖐️ used
-  - new Error
+  - new Error:🖐️ used
   - with
 - Functions
-  - function declaration
+  - function declaration:🖐️ used
-  - function expression
+  - function expression:🖐️ used
-  - return
+  - return:🖐️ used
-  - default parameters
+  - default parameters:🖐️ used
-  - functional object
+  - functional object:🖐️ used
 - Data structures
-  - Array
+  - Array:🖐️ used
-  - mixin
+  - mixin: 👂 heard
-  - extend
+  - extend: 👂 heard
-  - typed arrays
+  - typed arrays:🖐️ used
-  - Map
+  - Map:🖐️ used
-  - Set
+  - Set:🖐️ used
-  - undefined
+  - undefined:🖐️ used
-  - null
+  - null:🖐️ used
-  - Proxy
+  - Proxy: 👂 heard
   - weak collections
-  - timers
+  - timers:🖐️ used
-  - EventEmitter
+  - EventEmitter:🖐️ used
-  - RegExp
+  - RegExp:🖐️ used
-  - Date
+  - Date:🖐️ used
-  - BigInt
+  - BigInt:🖐️ used
 - Infrastructure
   - V8
   - Node.js